Code-Institute-Submissions/first-milestone-project-3/README.md

 Project is built and developed on [Cloud9](https://ide.c9.io) workspace<br/><br/>
 The files have been edited in this development instance.
 When ready, the changes were "deployed" to the staging instance.
 After user acceptance and testing, deploy again, this time to production.
-I used git and GitHub pages for deployment <br/><br>
+I used git and GitHub pages for deployment. <br/><br>

-The following steps are followed to deploy the pages<br/>
+The following steps are followed to deploy the pages:<br/>
 1)	Initialised the local directory in my project as a git repository used the cloud9 terminal to perform this step<br/>
         $git init<br/>
 2)	Added the files in the local repository created.
 And staged them for commit